talesoftechnology/talesoftechnology.github.io/_posts/2023-05-10-pangea cyber part 1.md

 ### **The Tale:**

-**Pangea Cyber a Spaas for developersPart 1**

 Will all the continents reunite in 2023?
 If you are a bibliophile chances are you know Pangea as a supercontinent that incorporated all the landmasses on earth as one continent 200 to 300 million years ago, just a bit of history in a nutshell.

 Let’s talk coding now,writing clean code is not as easy as we always think, every developer can build an app, but few can deliver secure solutions protecting the user’s privacy daily with different attacks from hackers.

 thwarting the bad guys takes time and money, also a dedicated team of skilled professionals to secure apps and infrastructures.

-During my tech journey with Cisco Devnet, I had the opportunity to learn with the **[secure code warrior tournaments and coding competition**](https://www.securecodewarrior.com/products/tournaments)** twice, the challenge gives developers the opportunity to discover vulnerabilities in different code challenges, once a vulnerability is found another stage is unlocked.
+During my tech journey with Cisco Devnet, I had the opportunity to learn with the [**secure code warrior tournaments and coding competition**](https://www.securecodewarrior.com/products/tournaments) twice, the challenge gives developers the opportunity to discover vulnerabilities in different code challenges, once a vulnerability is found another stage is unlocked.

 ![pc1](/assets/img/favicons/pc1.png)